Types of minerals permits

 The size of a Tier 1 permit will reflect the extent of the discovery and the proposed work programme.

-The size and duration of permits reflects the discovery.
+The size and duration of Tier 2 permits reflects the discovery.

 Permit tiers and restrictions

-NZP&M's two-tiered system of permit management allocates either a Tier 1 or Tier 2 status to all permits.
+NZP&M's tiered system of permit management allocates a Tier 1, Tier 2, or Tier 3 status to all permits.

-Any permit – irrespective of mineral type, the year of permit’s life, or any threshold amounts – are classified tier 1 if it:
+Any permit – irrespective of mineral type, the year of permit’s life, or any threshold amounts – is classified Tier 1 if it:

-• relates to an operation that is wholly or partially 50m or more beyond the seaward side of the mean high-water mark and
+- relates to an operation that is wholly or partially 50m or more beyond the seaward side of the mean high-water mark

-Tier 2 permits are lower return industrial, small business, and hobby mineral operations needing a simpler, more pragmatic management regime.
-Tier 2 permits cover prospecting, exploration, mining permits, and any other permit that does not fall under Tier 1 definition.
+Tier 2 permits are lower-return industrial, small business, mineral operations needing a simpler, more pragmatic management regime.
+Tier 2 permits cover prospecting, exploration, mining permits, and any other permit that does not fall under the Tier 1 definition and is not Tier 3.

 Prospecting permits